Can I Eat Expired Oatmeal Packets?

 What are the food safety risks?

 Oatmeal packets can be contaminated with pathogens such as Salmonella and Listeria if stored improperly or prepared with contaminated water.
-To prevent foodborne illness, ensure that oatmeal is cooked to the recommended temperature, use clean water, and store packets in a dry and cool place.
+To reduce the risk of foodborne illness, ensure that oatmeal is cooked to the recommended temperature, use clean water, and store packets in a dry and cool place.

 What are some pro storage tips?